-Founded in 1934, the Dallas Petroleum Club witnessed the city becoming a financial center for the Texas petroleum industry, notes author Nina P. Flournoy.
+Founded in 1934, the Dallas Petroleum Club witnessed the city becoming a financial center for the Texas petroleum industry.

 The club was organized just four years after Columbus Marion “Dad” Joiner had discovered the East Texas oilfield near Kilgore, about 120 miles to the east.
-Read more about Joiner, “Doc ” Lloyd and Haroldson Lafayette Hunt in H.L.
-Hunt and the East Texas Oilfield.
+Learn more about Joiner, “Doc ” Lloyd and Haroldson Lafayette Hunt in East Texas Oilfield Discovery.

 Flournoy has been a long-time professor at Southern Methodist University and an award-winning reporter, editor, and contributor for many national and Dallas-based newspapers and magazines.

 Recognized by Northwestern University’s Medill School of Journalism and by the Dallas Press Association for excellence in feature writing, she also received the Junior League of Dallas Community Service Award for investigative reporting.
 Flournoy has degrees from Louisiana State University and SMU.
 The Lions Among Us: Celebrating 80 Years of The Dallas Petroleum Club can be purchased at Dallas Petroleum Club.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Join AOGHS and help maintain this energy education website, expand historical research, and extend public outreach.
 For annual sponsorship information, contact firstname.lastname@example.org. © 2020 Bruce A. Wells.

 Citation Information – Article Title: “Dallas Petroleum Club History.”
 Author: Aoghs.org Editors.
 Website Name: American Oil & Gas Historical Society.
 URL: https://aoghs.org/oil-almanac/dallas-petroleum-club-history.
 Last Updated: January 27, 2020.
 Original Published Date: November 26, 2015.